ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-alignment_mm.md

 * If you expect contamination, or the presence of additional sequence/genome, add the sequence(s) to the genome fasta file.
 * Annotation file should be GTF (preferred), and should be the most comprehensive you can find.
   * Chromosome names in the GTF must match those in the fasta file (they don’t always do).
-  * Star recommends the Genecode annotations for mouse/human

 ## Counting reads as a proxy for gene expression